gdorai/ai-cyber-kits/README.md

-# CheckSafe - Everyday Digital Safety & AI Checkpoint
+# Everyday Digital Safety & AI Checkpoint

 A free, privacy-first web application providing essential cybersecurity and AI analysis tools for everyday users.
-CheckSafe helps you stay safe online with four powerful security tools that explain results in plain English.
+AICyberKits helps you stay safe online with four powerful security tools that explain results in plain English.

-## 🔒 Core Features
+## Core Features

 ### 1. **Email/Domain Breach Lookup**
 Check if your email has been exposed in data breaches using the HaveIBeenPwned API.